-The Convertible Notes require the Company to meet certain financial and other covenants.
-As of December 31, 2023, the Company was in compliance with all covenants related to the Convertible Notes.
+The 2026 Convertible Notes and the 2029 Convertible Notes require the Company to meet certain financial and other covenants.
+The 2029 Convertible Notes added a covenant that require the Company to maintain liquidity of at least \$15 million measured as an average of the last five business days of any month.
+As of December 31, 2024, the Company was in compliance with all covenants related to the Convertible Notes.